-Baby Leila, the eight-month-old girl who reportedly died after inhaling tear gas during the Gaza protests, has focused the world's attention on the deadly clashes.
+Baby Leila, the eight-month-old girl who reportedly died during the Gaza protests, has focused the world's attention on the deadly clashes.

 "The Israelis killed her," she sobs.

 The health ministry in Gaza say baby Leila, only eight months old, died after inhaling tear gas along the border with Israel on Monday as major protests escalated into the bloodiest day in years, with at least 60 Palestinians killed.